“Ineffective people live day after day with unused potential.” — Stephen R. Covey, the author of the book 7 habits of highly successful people.

 Highly effective fleet managers simplify vehicle maintenance and make them as easy and manageable as possible.

-There are many cloud-based fleet management software which can help simplify the entire vehicle maintenance process.
+There are many cloud-based fleet management software that can help simplify the entire vehicle maintenance process.
 Furthermore, electronic logging devices also have vehicle diagnostic features that can help automate inspections and fault-code detections.

 4. They Communicate Effectively